-You might be automatically given one as part of your benefits package but there is no requirement to use it.
+You might receive one as part of your benefits package but there is no requirement to use it.

 Do employers contribute money to HSAs?

-Some employers do though this isn’t universal.
-If your employer does, you can grow your healthcare savings without contributing any funds.
+Some do, though this isn’t universal.
+If your employer contributes, you can grow your healthcare savings without contributing any funds.
 If you choose to add money to the account, be sure not to exceed the yearly contribution limit.